theforeman/smart_proxy_dns_route53/README.md

-# SmartProxyDnsRoute53
+# Route 53 smart proxy plugin

-This plugin adds a new DNS provider for managing records in Amazon's Route53 service.
+This plugin adds a new DNS provider for managing records in Amazon's Route 53 service.

 ## Installation